katiedavis/working-guide/SCAFFOLDING.md

 yarn add babel-preset-env
 ```

-FYI: For more information see
+👩🏻‍🏫: For more information see
 [https://babeljs.io/docs/en/babel-preset-env/](https://babeljs.io/docs/en/babel-preset-env/)

 In order to enable the preset you have to define it in your .babelrc file, like